openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hilog.md

-# ohos.hilog (HiLog Logging)
+# ohos.hilog (HiLog Printing)

-The hilog logging system enables applications/services to output log content with specified levels, identifiers, and format strings, helping developers understand the operational status of applications/services and debug programs more effectively.
+The hilog logging system enables applications/services to output log content with specified levels, tags, and format strings, helping developers understand the operational status of applications/services and debug programs more effectively.

-## Import Module
+## Importing the Module

 ```cangjie
 import kit.PerformanceAnalysisKit.*